21 Different Types of Owls in Africa

 They produce a loud string of quick shrills that slowly build up speed and pitch.

-The pace and pitch again drop at the end of the scream, with the final two shrills being longer.
+The pace and pitch drop again at the end of the scream, and the final two shrills are longer.

-Pearl-spotted Owlets are also types of owls in Africa that whistle and peep softly to warn their mates when they are in difficulty.
+Pearl-spotted Owlets are also owls in Africa that whistle and peep softly to warn their mates when they are difficult.

 9. African Barred Owlet